Amitalok322/Secondrepoamit/README.md

 tttttiuthlijlhku
-Bhutan too is not a democracy
+Bhutan too is not a democracyyyy